bsastudio601/aquatic_farm_monitoring_system/README.md

 website : http://aquaticfarm.atwebpages.com/

 A project made for my school for my juniors.
 Claude is used for programming. but it works fine. before launching check server files and data base.

+esp32_only_display.ino is a test code DO NOT USE IT